devopsmastery/agileacad/_posts/2019-11-07-SecuringWebsite.md

 We will be using AWS Route53 as our DNS, so go to Route53 from AWS Console

 You should be having a public hosted zone already configured for our website.
-If not, please refer to my previous blow on [how to build a website in under 2 hours](./BuildStaticWebsite){:target="blank"} for configuration steps.
+If not, please refer to my previous blog on [how to build a website in under 2 hours](./BuildStaticWebsite){:target="blank"} for configuration steps.

 In my previous article, we had created 2 A record sets pointing to our S3 buckets.
 As CloudFront is going to serve our content, we no longer need this A record.

-What we need is 2 A Records (naked and www) to point to our new distribution E.g *d2g3ds8F4phvte.cloudfront.net*
+What we need is two new A Records (naked and www) to point to our new distribution E.g <br> *d2g3ds8F4phvte.cloudfront.net*

 You need to set Alias to Yes and dropdown should show the distribution or you can just paste the distribution (just like I did).